kmlawson/china-revolutions-mo3337/seminars.md

 * Gymnaslærer Pedersen (2005) - Comedy about a Norwegian maoist high school teacher
 * See You at Mao (1970)
 * La Chinoise (1967) - French comedy.
-* United Red Army (実録・連合赤軍 あさま山荘への道程 2007) - On the rise and fall of Japan's most violent and self-destructive Communist organisation.
+* United Red Army (実録•連合赤軍 あさま山荘への道程 2007) - On the rise and fall of Japan's most violent and self-destructive Communist organisation.
 * Baader Meinhof Complex (Der Baader Meinhof Komplex 2008) - German film on the multiple generations of the famous German terrorist organisation
 * Eight Glorious Years of Nepali People's War (2004) - Propaganda piece by Communist Party of Nepal (Maoist) on Archive.org